linz/linz-positionzpp-pcf/config/output_files/readme.txt

 ================================================================================
-min_xxxx.snx - SINEX file of the minimally constrained solution
+min_yyyydddx.snx - SINEX file of the minimally constrained solution

 There is one minimally constrained solution SINEX file for each input file that is successfully processed.
 This defines the calculated coordinates and their